serpbot/process/README.md

 ## Start process

+Before being able to run the scheduler, you must set the following environment variables:
+- SQS_REGION
+- SQS_NAME
+- DATABASE_NAME
+- DATABASE_HOST
+- DATABASE_USERNAME
+- DATABASE_PASSWORD

-The process can be launched in both dev and prod mode.
-The only different between these two modes is the configuration file that it reads from.
+The process can be launched by running the command below:

-> python src/main.py --env dev
+> python3 src/main.py

-All the specific environment specific configuration is provided in the config folder (dev.ini and prod.ini).
-In these files, the following parameters are specified:

-- SQS
-- DB